Valerie Solanas: Influence and analysis

 Fahs describes Solanas as a contradiction that "alienates her from the feminist movement", arguing that Solanas never wanted to be "in movement" but nevertheless fractured the feminist movement by provoking NOW members to disagree about her case.
-Many contradictions are seen in Solanas' lifestyle as a lesbian who sexually serviced men, her claim to be asexual, a rejection of queer culture, and a non-interest in working with others despite a dependency on others.
-Fahs also brings into question the contradictory stories of Solanas' life.
+Many contradictions are seen in Solanas's lifestyle as a lesbian who sexually serviced men, her claim to be asexual, a rejection of queer culture, and a non-interest in working with others despite a dependency on others.
+Fahs also brings into question the contradictory stories of Solanas's life.
 She is described as a victim, a rebel, and a desperate loner, yet her cousin says she worked as a waitress in her late 20s and 30s, not primarily as a prostitute, and friend Geoffrey LaGear said she had a "groovy childhood".
 Solanas also kept in touch with her father throughout her life, despite claiming that he sexually abused her.
 Fahs believes that Solanas embraced these contradictions as a key part of her identity.

 In 2018, The New York Times started a series of delayed obituaries of significant individuals whose importance the paper's obituary writers had not recognized at the time of their deaths.
 In June 2020, they started a series of obituaries on LGBTQ individuals, and on June 26, they profiled Solanas.